Report 04 / Narrative workshopPilot

 5. Rewrite

-The process is the same for everyone.
-The outcomes are different depending on where students are.
+The format is the same for everyone.
+The design predicts different developmental targets depending on where the participant is.

 upperclassmen (2nd–4th year)

-Students with internships, projects, and a general sense of direction.
-Their problem isn't a lack of experience — it's deciding what matters most and how to present it clearly.
-The workshop works as a communication tool.
-The one word functions as a brand anchor that organizes experience.
+Participants with internships, projects, and a general sense of direction.
+The design target is communication clarity: deciding what matters most and how to present it.
+The workshop is positioned as a communication tool; the one word is designed to function as a brand anchor that organizes experience.

 first-years / direction-uncertain

-Students who feel uncertain, overwhelmed, or pressured to "figure things out."
-The workshop works as a sense-making tool.
-The one word is a working hypothesis — not a permanent identity — that guides reflection and helps them figure out what to explore next.
+Participants who feel uncertain, overwhelmed, or pressured to "figure things out."
+The design target is sense-making.
+The workshop is positioned as a sense-making tool; the one word is designed as a working hypothesis, not a permanent identity, that guides further reflection.

 Upperclassmen: too many experiences, unclear emphasis.
 First-years: too much uncertainty, unclear signals.

-For upperclassmen, it's a brand anchor that organizes experience.
-For first-years, it's a working hypothesis that guides reflection.
+For upperclassmen: a brand anchor that organizes experience.
+For first-years: a working hypothesis that guides reflection.

-Upperclassmen leave with confidence and control.
-First-years leave with relief and reassurance.
+Upperclassmen: confidence and control.
+First-years: relief and reassurance.

-Upperclassmen get stronger interview and networking answers.
-First-years get clearer next steps and a willingness to experiment.
+Upperclassmen: stronger interview and networking answers.
+First-years: clearer next steps and a willingness to experiment.

-The gap between self-perception and evidence is productive
+The gap between self-perception and evidence should be productive

 Hands-on and digital together

-The card sorting works best as a physical activity — picking up cards, moving them around, holding them.
-The compression and rewriting work best on screen, where students can see their drafts side by side.
-The workshop uses both because neither format does everything well on its own.
+The card sorting is designed as a physical activity, picking up cards, moving them around, holding them.
+The compression and rewriting are designed on screen, where participants can see drafts side by side.
+The two-substrate format is a deliberate design choice; whether it outperforms either single-substrate format is an open comparison.

 Self-Perception vs Evidence Workshop Outcomes